aj-das/aj-das-recipe-ratings-predictor/README.md

 ### Data Cleaning

 The raw dataset was comprised of recipe metadata and user-submitted reviews.
 I performed a **left merge** on the recipe ID to consolidate all the information.
 After the merge, I cleaned and transformed the data by removing zero ratings.
 If a rating had a value of 0, I replaced it with `NaN`, since they indicated an absence of a rating rather than a low rating.
 For each recipe, I computed `avg_rating`, the target variable for prediction which represented the average user rating.
-Intially, the nutrition column was a stringified list so I parsed it into an individual numeric column for `calories`, `total_fat`, `sugar`, `sodium`, `protein`, `saturated_fat`, and `carbohydrates`.
+Initially, the nutrition column was a stringified list so I parsed it into an individual numeric column for `calories`, `total_fat`, `sugar`, `sodium`, `protein`, `saturated_fat`, and `carbohydrates`.
 Finally, recipes without an average rating were removed from the modeling set.
 Cleaning the data helped structure and model for the data analysis.

 | calories | total_fat | sugar | sodium | protein | saturated_fat | carbohydrates | avg_rating |
 |----------|-----------|-------|--------|---------|----------------|----------------|-------------|